marcinjahn/technology-notebook/src/docs/programming/gtk/gjs.md

     ```

 - assets like icons, images
-- CSS - GTK apps may be styles with CSS, similar to HTML.
+- CSS - GTK apps may be styled with CSS, similar to HTML.
 The difference is that
   GTK CSS does not support positioning (e.g. with flexbox).
 That is done via
   specific widget containers, similarly to how WPF does it in the .NET Platform.
 - UI files - XML describing the layout of various views, very similar to WPF.